mterwill/mterwill.com/content/posts/the-many-meanings-of-the-dot.md

 of its use in language, its position on the keyboard, or its unimposing stature.
 I have no idea.

+Reusing the same, simple, character in so many ways is a blessing and a curse.
+We can take it at face level, but it's difficult to actually intuit what's going on.

-Re-using the same, simple, character in so many ways makes it difficult to get at what's actually going on under the hood.
+at what's actually going on under the hood.
 While opaque at first, software's ability to be broken down is one of my favorite things about the field.